cwyner/atp-tournament-predictor/README.md

 # Setup: Python Environment + Dependencies

-If you'd like to use this project for yourself, these instructions will help you create a clean Python environment and install the required dependencies.
+If you'd like to reproduce this project for yourself, these instructions will help you create a clean Python environment and install the required dependencies.

 ## Prerequisites